typestack/class-transformer/docs/pages/02-basic-usage.md

 There are two main exported functions what can be used for transformations:

-- `plainToClass` - transforms a plain object to an instance of the specified class constructor
+- `plainToInstance` - transforms a plain object to an instance of the specified class constructor
-- `classToPlain` - transforms a _known_ class instance to a plain object
+- `instanceToPlain` - transforms a _known_ class instance to a plain object

 Both function transforms the source object to the target via applying the metadata registered by the decorators on the class definition.
 The four main decorators are: